kawasin73/legacygl.js/README.md

 # legacygl.js #

-**legacygl.js** is a small library based on WebGL for enabling the good-old-days legacy OpenGL style coding using the deprecated APIs (e.g., glBegin, glColor3d, glTexCoord2d, glPushMatrix).
+**legacygl.js** is a small library based on WebGL for enabling the good-old-days legacy OpenGL style coding using the deprecated APIs (e.g., glBegin, glPushMatrix, GL_QUADS, glNewList).

 ### Hello World 3D ###